siddhartha-gupta/SMF-Likes/readme.txt

 This mod provides and interface to like/unlike posts.

+User can like posts within a topic.
+Whereas on message index only the first post of topic is taken into consideration.
+One can like first post of topic from message index also.

 By default the mod is enabled for admins only.
 To enable it for other members, go to

 My Community » Administration Center » Like Posts » Permission Settings